hay-kot/quick-zip-cli/docs/index.md

 - Backup Audits: The ability to "audit" backups and specify how old the newest backup should be
 - Webhook Support: Send backup data to Home Assistant for notifications and dashboards.

-Also, I just like building stuff.
+Also, I just like building stuff. 👍

-## Not Yet Implemented Commands
-* `quickzip audit` - Audits the destination directories and generates a report

 ## To Do's